MRCIEU/godmc_phase2_analysis/05_cis-trans-networks/scripts/README.md

 Rscript creg_tcpg.r
 ```

-This reads the `16_clumped.rdata` results and builds the cis-trans putative associations, generating `creg_tcpg.rdata`.
+This reads the `16_clumped.rdata` results to find all top trans hits.
+It then sequentially reads in the meta analysis results to identify which of the trans SNPs influence other CpGs in cis.
+These cis-trans putative associations are stored in `creg_tcpg.rdata`.

-Next, to gain further evidence of possible overlap use the coloc package to estimate the likelihood that the cis and trans mQTLs for a particular SNP share the same causal variant.
+Next, use the coloc package to estimate the likelihood that the cis and trans mQTLs for a particular SNP share the same causal variant.

 ```
 sbatch coloc.sh